gklyne/annalist/README.md

 Goals
 -----

-Think of a kind of "Linked data journal" or "Linked data wiki".
-(The name "annalist" derives from ["a person who writes annals"](http://www.oxforddictionaries.com/definition/english/annalist).)
+A "Linked data journal" or "Linked data wiki", supporting collection, organization and sharing of structured and semi-structured data.
+The name "annalist" derives from ["a person who writes annals"](http://www.oxforddictionaries.com/definition/english/annalist).

 * Easy data: out-of-box data acquisition and modification
 * Flexible data: new record types and fields can be added as-required.